 SRINAGAR: There was a slight respite from cold wave conditions in Kashmir as the minimum temperature rose marginally across several places in the Valley.

-Kokernag town recorded a low of minus 1.1 degrees Celsius while Kupwara town in north Kashmir registered a low of minus 2.3 degrees Celsius last night.
+Kokernag town recorded a low of 1.2 degrees Celsius while Qazigund in south Kashmir registered a low of 0.0 degrees Celsius last night.

 Jammu city had 9.6 degrees Celsius, Katra 10.2, Batote 6.1, Banihal 2.4 and Bhaderwah 3.2 as the night’s lowest temperature.